 Wristbands & Armbands

 Wristbands are proof that you paid admission for the game.
 Wristbands will be checked every time you go on the field and respawn.
 Please wear them outside your equipment.
 Failure to produce a wristband when checked will result in dismissal from the game.
 Armbands will be provided to yellow team players.
 At any point if a player loses his armband or is caught without one, that player is eliminated.
 If your armband falls off during the game referee discretion is to be used.
 All players will have an armband on their LEFT arm.

 Spec Ops Team

 The Spec Ops team is a set of five players that are hand picked prior to the start of the game or half.
-These players have a huge advantage as they are allowed to start the game in their home castle.
+These players have a huge advantage as they are allowed to start in unique positions.
 When eliminated Spec Ops players respawn as normal.

 Player must sit 15 mins.
 Minor Penalties include: Swearing, bringing tools onto the field, blind firing, and barrel bag violations.

 Player must sit for 30 minutes!
 Major Penalties include: Playing on after hit, markers shooting over 280 FPS, bonus balling, goggle violations.

 Players will be ejected from the game and premises!
 Game misconduct penalties include: wiping, physical contact, throwing equipment, fighting, failure to follow Referee instructions, use of alcohol or drugs, shooting outside paint.